 Level 2 Smart Growth Action Grants provide seed funding to enable a state or local association to make the initial efforts to engage local land-use/transportation policy issues with other stakeholders and elected officials.
 Using a Level 2 grant is appropriate for supporting events of other organizations that REALTORS® are substantially engaged in.

-Level 2 applications are accepted on the 15th of each month from January 1 through September 15 with decisions announced approximately one month later.
+Level 2 applications are accepted on a rolling basis from January 1 through October 15 with decisions announced approximately two months later.
 Grant funds are eligible for up to $5,000.
 A maximum of one Level 2 grant is awarded per year per association.

 Based on a review of program goals and resources, Smart Growth Action Grants are now offered at two funding levels.